hellozed/homeicu/README.md

 A 3-electrode cable along with a standard stereo jack is provided along with the shield to connect the electrodes to the  board.

 Coming soon.
 ---
+# Medical Approval

+The goal of HomeICU is to have functions of a medical-grade patient monitoring system.
+So far, HomeICU does NOT have any certifications (FDA, CE, etc.) and is NOT officially approved for medical or diagnostic use.
+It is your responsibility to ensure your safety when using the device.
+Furthermore, you MUST NOT power the device from a non-isolated power source for your safety.

+---
 # Placing the Electrodes on the body